NYPL/dgx-patron-creator-service/README.md

 ```

 The server will run on _localhost:3001_ using development environment variables.
 Switch to `qa` or `production` for the other environments which will use the respective configuration files in the `/config` directory.

+## v0.2 API Routes

+#### 1. Create a Patron `/api/v0.2/patrons` - POST

+This endpoint uses the ILS to create a patron.
+More documentation will be written soon.

 ## v0.3 API Routes